What is Osteoporosis?

 How we can help:

 Alabama Bone and Joint Clinic’s Bone Health Clinic serves to address the issue of Osteoporosis with patients by providing evaluation and education for the primary and secondary prevention of osteoporosis.
-Holly Scott, CRNP is trained and certified by the National Osteoporosis Foundation as a Fracture Liaison Service (FLS) Coordinator.
-Holly Scott, CRNP works with patient to develop treatment plans to reduce the fracture risk, speed up healing, prevent subsequent fractures and break the fragility cycle.
+Andrew Woodall, PA-C works with patients to develop treatment plans to reduce the risk of fracture, speed up healing, prevent subsequent fractures and break the fragility cycle.

 You may benefit from a bone health visit if any of the following apply to you: